Lip fold dermatitis in dogs stinks. Despite brushing my dog’s teeth daily, I could not control the terrible smell emanating from his mouth.

 Here’s a great video on how to keep a dog’s lip folds clean:

 Treatment for this condition is multifactorial.
-Since learning to keep my Cocker Spaniel’s jowls and lip folds cleaned, groomed, and dry, we haven’t had a flare-up in years.
-Sometimes despite all efforts, lip folds get overrun with bacteria.
+Since learning to keep my Cocker Spaniel’s jowls and lip folds cleaned, groomed, and dry, he never had another flare-up requiring antibiotics.

 The Merck Vet Manual, aka the Bible for Pet Care, says, “Medical management of lip fold dermatitis includes clipping the hair, cleaning the folds 1–2 times/day with benzoyl peroxide or a mild skin cleanser, and keeping the area dry.”

 Other Types of Skin Fold Dermatitis in Dogs

 There are several types of skin fold dermatitis that affect dogs.
 We focused on the lip folds in this article, but some other body areas and symptoms include: